berkeman/glansigt/_posts/2019-10-30-initialise.markdown

 this project right now._

 First, the number of _slices_ is specified.
-This number stipulates how many processes the Accelerator will run in parallell.
+This number stipulates how many processes the Accelerator will run in parallel.
 The variable is initiated to the number of available CPU cores minus one:

 ```text